About Belinda the Animal Nutritionist

 Belinda’s passion for helping animals began in her youth.
 At the age of thirteen, she joined a Wildlife Animal Rescue and Care group in New South Wales, helping with the rehabilitation and release of hundreds of birds, mammals and reptiles.

 Around this time she also discovered Homeopathy, using a remedy prescribed by a Homeopathic practitioner for her family dog Blossom, who had an ongoing skin condition.
-As Blossom recovered, Belinda’s fascination with Homeopathy began.
+As Blossom recovered, Belinda’s fascination with Homeopathy and being an animal nutritionist began.

 In 2007 Belinda left a successful career in retail management as her drive to help other people’s animals with natural remedies grew stronger.
-Since her early experience in helping her dog Blossom, Belinda had been using such natural remedies on her own animals with great success.
+Since her early experience in helping her dog Blossom, Belinda had used natural remedies for her own animals with great success.

 Belinda studied at the St Francis College of Animal Homeopathy in Western Australia and achieved her Diploma of Animal Homeopathy in October 2007.
 She also gained a Level 1 Certificate in Human Anatomy and Physiology, a requirement for the Homeopathic Diploma, with the National College of Traditional Medicine.
 Belinda has also completed her Certificate in Animal Nutrition with the Holistic Animal Therapy Organisation & certificate in Pasture Management after studying with the National College of Traditional Medicine.